Artmann/artmann-web-next/articles/building-a-chrome-extension-with-vite-react-and-tailwind-css-in-2025.md

 changed its guidelines and broke a bunch of extensions, so I had to recreate some of the ones I use often.
 I haven't created Chrome extensions since 2020, so it's been a while, and some of our preferred tools have changed.
-Now we have Vite, and life is great!
+Now we have awesome tools like Vite and shadcn/ui, and we can use them to supercharge our development.

-I wanted to use my normal stack of React, Tailwind, and shadcn/ui.
+I wanted to use my usual stack of React, Tailwind, and shadcn/ui.
 Even if you don't need most of it for all extensions, it's better to have it and not need it than to need it and not have it.
 Here are the steps you need to create a Chrome extension using React, Tailwind, and Vite.

-Nowadays, I usually use Bun to run my Typescript code.
-If you want to use Node with yarn or npm, using Node 23 will make your life a lot easier as it comes with built-in typescript support, and you don't need to deal with as many ESM issues.
+Nowadays, I usually use Bun to run my TypeScript code.
+If you want to use Node with yarn or npm, using Node 23 will make your life a lot easier as it comes with built-in TypeScript support, and you don't need to deal with as many ESM issues.

 > 💡 **Vibe Coding Tip:** If you're looking to speed up your Chrome extension